veracruz-project/veracruz-examples/README.md

 We welcome contributions of new example privacy-preserving computations that can be deployed with Veracruz.
 To contribute, please clone this repository and open a pull request with your changes.
+Each example is contained within a dedicated directory, with a descriptive name, under this repository.